AlexanderArvidsson/firebase-workspaces-deploy-scripts/README.md

 Please check this issue for details as to why these scripts exists: https://github.com/firebase/firebase-functions/issues/607

+# Usage
+The scripts are located in `packages/api/functions/scripts`.
+To use them, simply call them and provide them the root of the functions directory.
+For example from `packages/api` directory: `scripts/predeploy.sh ./functions`.

+Please also check `packages/api/firebase.json` to see how these work with firebase `predeploy` and `postdeploy`.

+**REMEMBER** that you _need_ to run yarn after the predeploy and postdeploy script, else the workspace packages will not be installed/removed correctly.

 # How it works
 The **predeploy** script basically involves the following steps:
 * Fetching the packed files for the shared workspaces using `npm-packlist`.